assen-totin/cdn/README.md

 Because MongoDB does not allow for textual queries, both file metadata and authorisation data must reside in a single collection with one document per file.

-Since MonogoDB cannot return a value on document insertion query, the value of `cdn_status_upload` configuration parameter will determine if the upload will be allowed or not.

 ### Upload

 The CDN will create a document with the same properties as given, including `file_id`, containing the ID of the file to be served by the CDN and `auth_value`, containing the value that will be used by the CDN to authorise access to the file (e.g., user ID or group ID etc.).

 ### Download

 The CDN will compose a Mongo query with a filter that will have both properties `file_id` and `auth_value` set: `{file_id: 1234-567-89, auth_value: abcd-efgh-ijkl}` (if the authorisation value is not found in the request, it will not be part of the filter.).
-There should be one exact match if the request is to be explicitly authorised or declined; if no row is returned (or if the response lacks the `status` property), whether the download will proceed or not is determined by the value of the `cdn_status_download` parameter.

 ### Delete